 HP-FPM also offers configuration options for stderr and stdout logging, emergency restarts, and adaptive process spawning, which is useful for heavy-loaded sites.
 In fact, using Apache with PHP-FPM is one of the best stacks for hosting PHP applications, especially when it comes to performance.

-To do this I am assuming you already have an Ubuntu 20.04 server running Apache2.
+To do this I am assuming you already have an Ubuntu 20.04 and 22.04 server running Apache2.

 We can now start to install PHP, for this example I will install versions 7.4 and 7.2, as well as PHP-FPM and several additional extensions.
 To accomplish this, we will first need to add the Ondrej repository to your system.